 Mary was encouraged by her own students to write a leader’s guide for this approach, and so Approaching the Gospels Together: A Leader’s Guide for Group Gospels Study was published by Pendle Hill in 1986.

 One of Mary’s students was Helen White, who learned to use this approach when she was a parishioner at St. Thomas’, Whitemarsh, in the 1970s.
-Helen, now a parishioner at St. Martin-in-the-Fields, Chestnut Hill, currently leads a variety of biblical studies groups at several different Episcopal churches in the Diocese of Pennsylvania.
-In addition, she has planted Gospel study groups at many churches in our diocese (and beyond!) and has trained most of the group leaders who use this approach in our diocese today.
+Helen started a Gospel study group at St. Thomas’ and later joined St. Martin-in-the-Fields, Chestnut Hill, where she launched a variety of biblical studies groups.
+In addition, she has planted Gospel study groups at many churches in the Diocese of Pennsylvania (and beyond!) and has trained most of the group leaders who use this approach in our diocese today.
+Read more about Helen’s work with the Gospels in the following article, which was originally published on the website of the Episcopal Diocese of Pennsylvania in 2018.